masonmedia-projects/decentral/README.md

 # **Decentral Inc. SWUP Version**

-The official website of Jaxx Liberty, the leading Multi-Platform Cryptocurrent Wallet created by Anthony Di Iorio, Co-founder of Ethereum and founder and CEO of Decentral and Jaxx.
+The official website of Decentral Inc., Canada's leading blockchain company.
+Decentral is the maker of Jaxx Liberty, the leading multi-platform cryptocurrent wallet, and was founded by Anthony Di Iorio, co-founder of Ethereum.

-For more information see [jaxx.io](https://jaxx.io) and [decentral.ca](https://decentral.ca).
+For more information see [decentral.ca](https://decentral.ca) and [jaxx.io](https://jaxx.io).

 ## **SWUP**

 This version of decentral.ca uses [SWUP](https://github.com/gmrchk/swup) as a framework for AJAX page transitions and the addition of entrance/exit animation classes.
-This gives the site an app-like user experience, as pages do not reload, view changes are fast, the initial page load is light, and it is easily extensible with simple (or complex) css and js animations.
+This gives the site an app-like user experience: pages do not reload, view changes are fast, the initial page load is light, and it is easily extensible with simple (or complex) css and js animations.

-Compared to smoothstate.js - the library used on an earlier redesign of decentral.ca - SWUP's implementation is much easier, uses less code, and is more flexible in terms of animation, onAfter reinitialization of js and plugins, with simple css animations that can be applied to any element.
-Smoothstate seemed to be more finnicky and got bogged down in terms of performance when used with large numbers of images, and with animations other than relatively simple fading.

 SWUP works by wrapping main page content (any content you want changed without refresh) in a swup id `id="swup"`.
 This alone works to swap out content without reload.
 The addition of a `.transition-` class then offers great flexibility in creating custom animation options (refer the SWUP API).
 The base class for fading in and out is `.transition-fade`.

 ## **Layout and Frameworks**

 The site uses Bootstrap 4.1.
-Layout uses native Bootstrap classes, flexbox, and functional css.
+Layout uses native Bootstrap classes, and functional css.

 ## **PHP**